TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Architecture/Index.rst

 Garbage Collection Task
 =======================

-The Core system provides a Scheduler task to collect the garbage of all cache backends.
+The `Core`:pn: system provides a Scheduler task to collect the garbage of all cache backends.
 This is important for backends like the database backend that do not remove old cache entries and tags internally.
 It is highly recommended to add this Scheduler task and run it once in a while (maybe once a day at night) for all used backends that do not delete entries which exceeded